The Birds and the Bees (film): Songs

-"(The Same Thing Happens with) The Birds And The Bees" has been recorded by a number of singers, including Barbara Lyon, Alan Dale and Alma Cogan.
+"(The Same Thing Happens with) The Birds And The Bees" has been recorded by a number of singers, including Barbara Lyon, Alan Dale, and Alma Cogan.

-Cogan had a #25 hit with this song in the UK in 1956, credited as "The Birds and the Bees".
-The full title distinguishes the song from Jewel Akens' later song "The Birds and the Bees", which in 1965 was a #3 hit in the United States.
+Cogan had a number-25 hit with this song in the UK in 1956, credited as "The Birds and the Bees".
+The full title distinguishes the song from Jewel Akens' later song "The Birds and the Bees", which in 1965 was a number-three hit in the United States.

 Production

-At the time The Birds and the Bees went into production, "Lonesome" George Gobel had the highest rated television show on NBC, which had been running since 1954, but he had not yet appeared in a film.
-This remake of The Lady Eve, the plot of which it follows closely, was designed as a vehicle for Gobel, and had the working titles "The George Gobel Comedy", "The Gobel Story" and "The Lady Eve".
+At the time The Birds and the Bees went into production, "Lonesome" George Gobel had the highest-rated television show on NBC, which had been running since 1954, but he had not yet appeared in a film.
+This remake of The Lady Eve, the plot of which it follows closely, was designed as a vehicle for Gobel, and had the working titles The George Gobel Comedy, The Gobel Story, and The Lady Eve.
 Paul Jones was the producer for both this version of the story and the original.

 David Niven, third-billed under Gobel and Gaynor for this film, starred in the epic smash hit Around the World in Eighty Days later that same year.

-The film was in production from mid July to 22 April 1955, and opened with a series of invitational premieres in thirty-two key cities across the United States on 20 March 1956, followed by a New York City premiere on 22 April and a general release in May.
+The film was in production from mid-July to April 22, 1955, and opened with a series of invitational premieres in 32 key cities across the United States on March 20, 1956, followed by a New York City premiere on April 22 and a general release in May.